Sports in the Tampa Bay area: Raymond James Stadium

 Raymond James Stadium is home to the Tampa Bay Buccaneers and the South Florida Bulls football team.
 The stadium seats 65,618, which can be expanded to about 75,000 for special events with the addition of temporary seating.
 The stadium has been the site of three Super Bowls: Super Bowl XXXV in 2001, Super Bowl XLIII in 2009, and Super Bowl LV in 2021.
 Raymond James Stadium is the home of the annual Outback Bowl (since 1999) and Gasparilla Bowl (since 2018) and was the site of the College Football Playoff National Championship in 2017.
 Raymond James Stadium was also the site of WrestleMania 37 in April 2021.

-Amalie Arena
+Benchmark International Arena

-Amalie Arena is located in downtown Tampa's Channelside District and is home to the Tampa Bay Lightning.
+Benchmark International Arena is located in downtown Tampa's Channelside District and is home to the Tampa Bay Lightning.
 Other entertainment events occasionally held in the arena include concerts, NBA exhibition games, USF men's basketball and NCAA men's and women's basketball tournament games, and Frozen Four games.

 Tropicana Field

 Tropicana Field is an indoor domed stadium in St. Petersburg that is home to the Tampa Bay Rays.
-It has also hosted the Tampa Bay Lightning, college football bowl games, WWE ThunderDome, and the 1999 NCAA Division I Men's Basketball Final Four.
+It has also hosted the Tampa Bay Lightning, college football bowl games, WWE ThunderDome, the 1999 NCAA Division I Men's Basketball Final Four, the 2024 Royal Rumble.